ganesh-mywork19/API_Invocation_CleanArchitecture/README.md

 About Clean Architecture:
-  Clean Architecture is an Architecture to follow the SOLID prociples inorder to keep the app well organised, testable and easy to maintain as well.
-It has advantages like 1) Hard to make mistakes 2) Business logic is encapsulated 3) Highly scalable 4) Easy to use and maintain and more.
+  Clean Architecture is an Architecture which follows the S.O.L.I.D prociples inorder to keep the app well organised, testable and easy to maintain as well.
+It has advantages like 1) Hard to make mistakes 2) Business logic is encapsulated 3) Highly scalable 4) Easy to use and maintain.